Michael Jack Schmidt

 By 1979 the Phillies were a perennial power in the NL East, Schmidt was an annual Gold Glove winner, All-Star, and home run champ, and the team itself had been through three devastating playoff losses, confirming to many Philadelphia fans that the club, and Schmidt in particular, had talent enough to reach a certain level but not the wherewithal to transcend it.

-Schmidt won the 1981 All-Star Game with a dramatic late home run, and won his second league MVP award that year as well.
-He hit 26 home runs in July, August and September of 1983 as the Phillies won another pennant, and batted .467 in the 1983 NLCS (though only .050 against the Orioles in the World Series).
-He held the record for the most HR in three straight seasons with the same number (38, 1975-77).
-Dale Murphy was second with 36 each year from 1982-84.
-Adam Dunn has since hit 40 homers four years in a row (2005-08), setting a new mark.
+Schmidt won the 1981 All-Star Game with a dramatic late home run, and won his second league MVP award as well.
+He hit 26 home runs in July, August and September of 1983 as the Phillies won another pennant, and batted .467 in the 1983 NLCS (though only .050 against the Baltimore Orioles in the World Series).
+He held the record for the most HR in three straight seasons with the same number (38, 1975-1977).
+Dale Murphy was second with 36 each year from 1982-1984.
+Adam Dunn has since hit 40 homers four years in a row (2005-2008), setting a new mark.

-Due in part to a rotator cuff injury, Schmidt notably declined at the plate during the 1988 season and ultimately missed the last third of the season due to the injury.
+Due in part to a rotator cuff injury, Schmidt notably declined at the plate during the 1988 season and ultimately missed the last third of the year due to the injury.
 When he returned at the start of the 1989 season, his skills had declined even further.
-Dissatisfied with anything less than greatness, he retired suddenly on May 29, 1989.
-That season he became the first retired player to be voted onto the All-Star team, and while he did not play, he did take part in the opening ceremonies.
+Dissatisfied with anything less than greatness, he retired suddenly on May 29th.
+That season he became the first retired player to be voted on to the All-Star team, and while he did not play, he did take part in the opening ceremonies.
 He retired holding the record for most RBI as a third baseman, with 1,419 of his career RBI coming in the role; he also holds the record for home runs hit as a third baseman, with 509.

 In retirement, Schmidt has stayed on the margins of baseball.
-He was a Phillies broadcaster in 1990 and briefly managed the Phillies' Florida State League Clearwater affiliate in 2004, but did not seem satisfied with life in the minors, either.
-In 2005, he emerged as a candidate to replace Lou Piniella as manager of the Tampa Bay Devil Rays, but that came to nought.
+He was a Phillies broadcaster in 1990 and briefly managed the Phillies' Florida State League Clearwater Threshers affiliate in 2004, but did not seem satisfied with life in the minors either.
+In 2005, he emerged as a candidate to replace Lou Piniella as manager of the Tampa Bay Devil Rays, but that came to naught.
+He did other intermittent broadcasting work over the years and in 2014, he was added to the Phils' television crew for Sunday home games.

-In terms of playing style, the most indelible image of Schmidt is probably his handling of chopped ground balls on the artificial turf at the Vet and other NL parks: charging furiously from third, barehanding the ball on its descent, and whipping it to first base in one motion.
-He is generally conceded to be among the greatest third basemen of all time, and was a first-ballot Hall of Famer in 1995.
+In terms of playing style, the most indelible image of Schmidt is probably his handling of chopped ground balls on the artificial turf at Veterans Stadium and other NL parks: charging furiously from third, barehanding the ball on its descent, and whipping it to first base in one motion.
+He is generally conceded to be among the greatest third basemen of all time, and was a first-ballot Hall of Famer in 1995, being elected on January 8th by the Baseball Writers Association of America.
+He was also a 1990 inductee of the Philadelphia Baseball Wall of Fame, the same year his #20 was retired by the Phils.
+His first baseball card appearance was in the 1973 Topps set.

 Following the 1980 World Series, Schmidt appeared with four of his Phillies teammates on Family Feud for one week in 1980.
 He, Del Unser, Larry Bowa, Dick Ruthven and Garry Maddox played against five members of the Kansas City Royals: John Wathan, Willie Wilson, Paul Splittorff, Dan Quisenberry and Dennis Leonard.